 For many of us, when we’re thinking about going on holiday it isn’t just a case of considering our humans – we often want to bring our trusty canine companions with us.

 There’s a wealth of accommodation providers, attractions and even eateries who happily welcome dogs all year round.
 Throughout the year there’s plenty of opportunity to get out and explore some of the Island’s beautiful countryside and coastline.
 During the quieter months between October and April, beaches are open to dogs again and it’s time for an adventure.

 There are plenty of walks all over the Isle of Wight that allow you to take in some stunning sea and countryside views.
-To make the most of the beaches and let your canine really stretch his legs, we recommend the Sandown to Ryde walk!
+To make the most of the beaches and let your canine really stretch their legs, we recommend the Sandown to Ryde walk.
 If you do the whole thing, it’s 12 miles of coastal path, fresh sea air and beautiful views.
 Starting in Sandown, you can walk along the soft golden sands of Sandown Bay and Yaverland beach with plenty of opportunity to stop for an ice cream or pot of tea.